WittyJerry/WittyJerry/README.md

 - 👋 Hi, I’m Jerry Olatoyan
 - 👀 I’m interested in Data Science and Artificial Intelligence
-- 🌱 I’m currently learning Python for Data Science
+- 🌱 I’m currently on the path to become a world class Data Scientist.
 - 💞️ I look forward to collaborate and build Data Science Projects
 - 📫 You can reach me via jerryolatoyan1@gmail.com